Canning Jam Part 5: Flipping the Jar Over to Seal the Jam Method

 8. Flip the jar back over and put your finger in the middle.
 If it pops, the jar is not sealed.
 Flip the jar back over until it is sealed.

 9. When the lid does not pop, or move up and down, then the jar is sealed.

-Here’s a little disclaimer: canning websites and books don’t recommend this method; they recommend you use a full hot-water bath for canning jam.
-I prefer this method for jams and jellies only, exactly the way my Mother and Grandmother taught me.
+*Here’s a disclaimer: canning websites and books don’t recommend this method; they recommend you use a full hot-water bath for canning jam.
+I prefer this “bottled”method for jams and jellies only, to be eaten right away, exactly the way my Mother and Grandmother taught me.

-For anything else – vegetables, pickles, tomato sauces, fruit, etc. – process exactly according to current food safety recommendations is what I follow.
+For any other type of canning (besides jams and jellies)–vegetables, pickles, tomato sauces, fruit, etc.–process exactly according to current food safety recommendations for canning.

-When canning, if the lid doesn’t seal, refrigerate and eat as soon as possible.
+When I can (bottle) jams and jellies, if the lid doesn’t seal, refrigerate and eat as soon as possible.
 There will be nothing wrong with the food, so don’t throw it out, but it must be refrigerated and used soon.